Our Designers *Love* Minimalist Holiday Decor — Here’s How to Get the Look

 Minimalist holiday decor

 To give your modern farmhouse aesthetic a seasonal touch, embrace cozy, non-traditional accents like olive wreaths and wood bead garland.
-These natural pieces add a festive touch, without deviating too much from your day-to-day home palette.
+Natural pieces like windowpane throw pillows, wood bead garland, and olive wreaths add a festive touch, without deviating too much from your day-to-day home palette.
 It’s sophisticated, simple, and chic!

 3. Parisian Modern Minimalist